abuXahra/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - SCRIPT 2-groups: is a script that prints all the groups the current user is part of.

 - SCRIPT 3-new_owner: is  a script that changes the owner of the file hello to the user betty.

+- SCRIPT 4-empty: is  script that creates an empty file called hello.